-You can both pick-up and drop off your rental car at the airport for maximum convenience.
-If you book at home, you can have the car waiting for you, when you land.
+You can pick-up and drop off your rental car at the airport for maximum convenience.
+If you book from home, you can have the car waiting for you when you land.
 This way you are ready to go straight to your final destination without delays.

 SAS collaborates with many of the biggest rental car suppliers in the world.
 When you search for rental cars on our website, you get a complete list of brands, models, prices and availability.
 This makes it easy for you to choose the right one for your journey.

 2770 Kastrup, DK

 Telephone number: +45 32 31 32 31

 There are many ways to get around Copenhagen with public transportation.
 You can also rent a bicycle and thus get around the city like many locals do.
 Public transportation in Copenhagen is very reliable and you can get to every corner of the city easily.